lucadibello/zerotrust-your-home/README.md

 10. **Systemd Service Failed**: triggers when multiple systemd services fail or stop unexpectedly within 5 minutes.

-These alerts are sent via *Alertmanager* to the configured Telegram bot, ensuring system administrators are notified in real-time of potential security incidents.
+These alerts are sent via *Alertmanager* to the configured ntfy topic, ensuring system administrators are notified in real-time of potential security incidents.

 ### 6.2.
 Log management suite